OpenSC/pam_pkcs11/README.md

 ### User Matching

-To map the ownership of a certificate into a user login, pam-pkcs11 uses the concept of <i>mapper</i> that is, a list of configurable, stackable list of dynamic modules, each one trying to do a specific cert-to-login maping.
+To map the ownership of a certificate into a user login, pam-pkcs11 uses the concept of *mapper* that is, a list of configurable, stackable list of dynamic modules, each one trying to do a specific cert-to-login maping.
 Several mappers are provided: